How to Choose a Reliable Auto Body Repair Shop

 When browsing reviews, focus on those that provide specific details about the shop's work rather than generic compliments.
 Here's what to look for:

-Technical Details Mentions like "I-CAR Gold Class technician used laser measuring system" Vague phrases like "good work"
+• What to Look For: Mentions like "I-CAR Gold Class technician used laser measuring system"

-Timeline References Clear timelines such as "Complete BMW bumper replacement took 4 days" No mention of how long it took
+• What to Look For: Clear timelines such as "Complete BMW bumper replacement took 4 days"

-Staff Interactions Comments like "Mike, the lead tech, explained frame alignment process" Generic remarks like "friendly staff"
+• What to Look For: Comments like "Mike, the lead tech, explained frame alignment process"

 "92% of consumers who use consumer online review sites say they made a purchase after visiting Yelp at least sometimes, frequently or almost always." - Podium